Leendert Hasenbosch

 Port View With Two Flute Ships, copper engraving by Reinier Nooms, late 17th century.

 Leendert Hasenbosch, (c.
 1695 – probably end of 1724) was a Dutch employee of the Dutch East India Company (Vereenigde Oostindische Compagnie, commonly abbreviated to VOC) who was marooned on (at the time uninhabited) Ascension Island in the South Atlantic Ocean, as a punishment for sodomy.
-He wrote a diary until his presumed death.
+He wrote a diary until his presumed death; the diary was recovered by British sailors and its English translation was published in London.

 Early life

 Leendert Hasenbosch was likely born in The Hague, Holland in 1695.
 Around the year 1709 his father, a widower, moved himself and his three daughters to Batavia in the Dutch East Indies (modern Indonesia) while Leendert stayed in Holland.
-On 17 January 1714, Hasenbosch became a soldier of the VOC and boarded the flute-ship in Enkhuizen bound for Batavia where he served for about a year.
+On 17 January 1714, Hasenbosch became a soldier of the VOC and boarded the flute-ship Korssloot in Enkhuizen bound for Batavia, where he served for about a year.
 From 1715 to 1720 he served in Kochi, India, a Dutch possession at the time.
 In 1720 he returned to Batavia and was promoted to corporal.
 He later became a military writer, responsible for small-scale bookkeeping.
 In 1724, he took a position aboard a VOC ship as the ship's bookkeeper.

 On 5 May 1724, Hasenbosch was set ashore on Ascension Island as punishment for sodomy.